The program will open again in March 2022.

 For a mentor position, please submit the following:

 - A cover letter stating your mentoring or teaching philosophy and any previous mentorship experience;

 - Genre(s) you are interested in mentoring.

-A committee will select and match apprentices with mentors.
 Before final acceptance, successful apprentices may be asked to provide their full manuscript.
-Successful applicants will be notified in April 2017.
+Successful applicants will be notified in August 2020 following the deadline.

 The WANL Emerging Writers Mentorship program is designed to serve the needs of emerging Newfoundland and Labrador writers who are committed to the development of their writing.

 It is aimed at writers who are on the cusp of professional publication and who have a substantial work-in-progress.
 Emphasis is on producing a work ready for the marketplace.

 This program is available once a year, pending funding.